- What is a UEN in Singapore?

 Step 2: Register your business

 The BizFile+ website is used to complete the registration.
-And it is a reasonably simple procedure that can typically be finished in a single sitting.
+It is a reasonably simple procedure that can typically be finished in a single sitting.

 The registration cost for Limited Liability Partnerships, Partnerships, and Sole Proprietorships is $115 for a one-year registration and $175 for a three-year registration.
 If the business continues, the registration must be renewed.